top of page

 Similar processions also begin at local churches; participants carry lit candles and sing verses asking for Posada and other holiday songs as they wind through the streets of Oaxaca.

-On Christmas Eve, pilgrims who act out the last Posada are followed by the calendas, or processions with allegorical floats that wind through the city and the zócalo, decorated by churches and neighborhoods.
-The celebration culminates at midnight with the Misa de Gallo and the family celebration on Christmas Day.
+On Christmas Eve, the last Posada is followed by the calendas—processions with allegorical floats that wind through the city and the zócalo, beautifully decorated by local churches and neighborhoods.
+The celebration culminates at midnight with the Misa de Gallo (midnight mass) and family celebrations on Christmas Day.

 Religious Celebrations During December in Oaxaca